Singapura at a glance

 Following the fall of Saigon in July 1975, the Meadows returned to America, bringing back Ticle, Tes, Pusse, George and Gladys.
 They then set about obtaining official recognition for the breed and in 1981 presented the Singapuras to the American CFA as a natural breed, in 1988 they were accepted for championship status with the American CFA.

-The original story told by the Meadows was that they discovered Ticle, Tes and Pus in Singapore in 1974, however, papers indicated that Ticle, Tes and Pus had in fact been brought into Singapore by the Meadows in 1974.
-As import records showed that the Meadows imported two Burmese and three Abyssinians it was suggested that there was no such local cat in Singapore but the Singapura was, in fact, a Burmese x Abyssinian hybrid.
+The original story told by the Meadows was that they discovered Ticle, Tes and Pus in Singapore in 1974, however, papers indicated that Ticle, Tes and Pus had been brought into Singapore by the Meadows in 1974 as import records showed that the Meadows imported two Burmese and three Abyssinians it was suggested that there was no such local cat in Singapore, but the Singapura was, in fact, a Burmese x Abyssinian hybrid.

 Another version is that the discrepancy was discovered when the Singapore Tourist Promotion Board (STPB) decided to adopt the Singapura as a mascot.
 While performing background checks on the breed, the discrepancies with the paperwork were discovered.
-In fact, the Singapura was locally given the name Kucinta, meaning love cat as a result of this campaign.
+The Singapura was locally given the name Kucinta, meaning love cat as a result of this campaign.

 The Singapura in Singapore: